 This book was written by Brian Beckcom, a nationally known injury trial lawyer with a long track record of winning Jones Act cases.
 In this short book, he has highlighted only the most important information you need to know about the Jones Act after suffering an injury offshore and reveals the most common tricks and traps that can hurt your case, including:

-- How you can tell if you can trust your company’s doctor
+- How to know if you can trust your company’s doctor

-- When to give a recorded statement to the insurance company
+- When you should give a recorded statement to the insurance company

 - The biggest mistakes injured people make in their cases

 - How to hire the right attorney for your case

 - What you should do if you are offered a settlement

 PLUS: Get insider information that all accident victims need to know

 Get Your Free Copy of The Insider's Guide to Winning Your Jones Act Case